Fighting Force: Development and release

 Core Design originally pitched the game to Sega as a potential fourth entry in Sega's Streets of Rage series.
 Sega declined; according to Core, Sega explained that it had its own plans for continuing the series.
 Core opted to go ahead with the game as a standalone, multi-platform title, and started work on it.
 Core Design collaborated with ten coders from EA Japan in making the game.

 The story line and character designs were done by Marc Silvestri.
 The character of Dr. Zeng was inspired by Heaven's Gate.

 A "Battle Arena" mode was added to the game during development, but it was cut from the final version.

 In addition to the PlayStation, Windows, and Nintendo 64 versions, a Sega Saturn version was developed and eventually completed.
-After Eidos decided against publishing this version, Sega Europe secured the publishing rights and announced a European release date of November 1997, but it was ultimately cancelled.
+After Eidos decided against publishing this version, Sega Europe secured the publishing rights and announced a European release date of November 1997, but ultimately cancelled the release.
 An early prototype, with older character designs, was leaked in November 2008.
+In February 2024, the released Core running demo disc (which provided a real-time demo of multiple Core Design Saturn titles), which post-dates the leaked beta, was hacked to be playable.

 Eidos demonstrated a playable Nintendo 64 version at the 1998 E3.
 Eidos later cancelled this version of the game, but in February 1999 publisher Crave Entertainment purchased the rights from Eidos and put the game into its release schedule.
 The Nintendo 64 version was released in North America and Europe in 1999, under the title Fighting Force 64.
 Differences include partially improved graphics and changes in the available number of player lives.

+In June 2024, Limited Run Games announced that they are working with copyright owner Square Enix to release the game and its sequel in Fighting Force Collection for the PlayStation 4, PlayStation 5, Nintendo Switch and Windows (via Steam) platforms with an estimated release for 2025.